ajthinking/TheMissingSchema/readme.md

-# the missing schema file for Laravel :wrench:
+# The missing schema file for Laravel :wrench:
 Sometimes we just want to see/use a list of all models and their columns

 ## Installation